 The same applies to every election.
-So what can you do to influence the results of an election you care about, like the important midterm elections coming up in November, 2018?
+So what can you do to influence the results of an election you care about?
 First, and most directly, you can vote.
 Beyond that, you can have more influence by making phone calls, putting a sign in your yard, handing out flyers, assisting the campaign, making a donation and more.
 All of those things could have an impact on the election, but none of them guarantees who gets elected.

 However, because influence isn’t a guarantee, we sometime underestimate the value of it.
 After all, how many times have you heard someone say he or she won’t vote because “It won’t make any difference anyway?”
 If people claim to care about the outcome of today’s and future elections, but still don’t vote because they can’t control the outcome, their lack of action is a problem.

 Influence isn’t a guarantee, but a lack of action guarantees that you won’t change a thing.

 When we don’t act, because we don’t see how it will make any difference, we are operating as a victim; wanting someone else to do something to change our results.

 As leaders we must see the world clearly: While action may not change the outcome, inaction clearly won’t.

 To make this idea more real, do this exercise right now.
 Think of a situation in your organization right now that isn’t going as well as you wish it were.
 Now, ask yourself these questions:

 - What actions are you taking to change them?

 - If you aren’t taking action, are you wishing for or waiting for others to do something?

 - If you are waiting and wishing, what could you do or say that could influence the actions of others?